-Five year-old Warren “Whitey” Bernard was in Grade 1 at nearby General Wolfe Elementary.
+Five-year-old Warren “Whitey” Bernard was in Grade 1 at nearby General Wolfe Elementary.
 Whitey’s Dad was enlisted in the British Columbia Regiment and was stationed in the city on various sentry points throughout the city.
-Since the declaration of war in 1939 the men of the BC regiment had been doing various guard duty assignments which were boring and monotonous.
+Since the declaration of war in 1939, the men of the BC regiment had been doing various guard duty assignments which were boring and monotonous.
 Finally after months of waiting the regiment received word that it was to be moving to a secret destination “Overseas”.

 The mother’s outstretched hand and the swirl of her coat, the boy’s shock of white hair and his own reaching hand, the father’s turning smile and the downward thrust of his own outreaching hand — he has shifted his rifle to his other hand to hold his son’s for a moment — the long line of marching men in the background, all this makes an unforgettable image, a masterpiece of unplanned composition, a heart-grabbing moment frozen for all time.

 The secret destination the regiment was heading to turned out to be Nanaimo, only three hours away.
 The regiment spent time on the coast defending against German and then Japanese attack.
-It wasn’t until August, 1942 that the bulk of the Regiment sailed for England.
-They didn’t see action until July 23 1944 when they landed at the established D-Day beach head and participated in Operation Totalize, one of the first attempts to close the Falaise Gap.
+It wasn’t until August 1942 that the bulk of the Regiment sailed for England.
+They didn’t see action until July 23 1944 when they landed at the established D-Day beachhead and participated in Operation Totalize, one of the first attempts to close the Falaise Gap.

-After the Allies had crushed the German Army groups based in France they with the rest of Allies harassed the retreating Germans all the way to Holland.
+After the Allies had crushed the German Army groups based in France they with the rest of the Allies harassed the retreating Germans all the way to Holland.
 There the regiment took part in a number of operations in Holland and in Northern Germany.

 Whitey’s photo “was hung in every school in British Columbia. during the war”, she said.
 “I saw him years and years before we actually met”.
 He ran a small marina that sold hardware and gas before getting involved in local politics.
 He was elected an alderman then was major for several years before becoming a Councillor.
 He’s now retired but his son, Steven Bernard, still runs the family marina.

 The city unveiled the statue on October 4, 2014.
-At the same event, the Royal Canadian Mint announced the issue of a series of three coins featuring a scene adapted from the image: it was released in denominations of $2 (alloy), $3 (1/4 ounce silver) and 10 (1/2 ounce silver).
+At the same event, the Royal Canadian Mint announced the issue of a series of three coins featuring a scene adapted from the image: it was released in denominations of $2 (alloy), $3 (1/4 ounce silver), and 10 (1/2 ounce silver).
 Canada Post also issued a stamp featuring the iconic image.